ndiego/block-visibility/readme.txt

 == Screenshots ==

 1. Quickly and easily hide show or hide blocks on your website.
 2. Schedule blocks using start and end date/time settings.
-The plugin provides complete block scheduling and work with all Gutenberg blocks, including WooCommerce as seen here.
+The plugin provides complete block scheduling and works with all Gutenberg blocks, including WooCommerce as seen here.
 The Pro add-on includes day-of-week and time-of-day recursion functionality.
-3. Show or hide block on mobile devices, tables, desktops and more.
+3. Show or hide block on mobile devices, tablets, desktops, and more.
 4. Control who can see each Gutenberg block with user role restrictions.
 Great for personalization.
 5. Create unique marketing campaigns using query string parameters to display personalized messaging.
 6. Current integrations include Advanced Custom Fields and WP Fusion.
 Robust eCommerce integrations for WooCommerce and Easy Digital Downloads are available in the Pro add-on.